US investigators raid Rudy Giuliani's apartment | DW | 28.04.2021

 According to the New York Times, federal prosecutors are trying to determine whether Giuliani engaged in illegal lobby work for the benefit of Ukrainian officials in 2019.

-The officials were helping Giuliani at the time to uncover dirt against Trump's then-rival Joe Biden as well as his son Hunter.
+The officials were helping Giuliani at the time to uncover dirt against Trump's then-rival Joe Biden as well as Biden's son Hunter.

 The multi-year investigation has already led to two former associates of Giuliani, Lev Parnas and Igor Fruman, being charged with campaign finance violations and other crimes.